 - Cut Stone: Stone that has been milled or worked by hand to a specific size or shape.

 - Face: The exposed or "right" side of the stone.

 - Fieldstone: Stone that appears as if it was found in its natural setting.

 - Flagstone: Stone that has been milled to a thickness of one to two inches.
 It is often used for patios and walkways.

 - Pavers: Stone milled to a certain size and shape, usually about the size of a brick.
 Pavers are often used for paths and patios.

 - Rough stone: Stone that looks like it came from the quarry.

 - Rubble: Stone blasted on a construction site or pieces left over from a quarry.
 Rubble is also a low-grade stone used for fill in a wall-building project.

 A San Francisco area homeowner wanted a fire pit with plenty of seating for her home's outdoor makeover.
 Black Diamond Landscape designed and built a stone fireplace with a half-circle built-in wall and seating that is made more comfortable with colorful accent pillows.
 Blue fire glass complements the orange pillows and upholstery.

 The Popularity of Fire Glass

 Colored tempered glass chips or pieces are an increasingly popular alternative to wood-for outdoor fire pits.
 The colored squares or rounds of tempered glass come in a variety of colors and replace gas- or wood-burning logs.
 Of course, the glass itself does not burn; it's used as a filler for the fire pit.
 Sources of fuel for fire glass are natural gas or propane.
-Tempered glass can withstand heat, keeps its color, and does not emit pollutants or carbon toxins.
+Tempered glass can withstand heat, keeps its color, and, according to manufacturers, does not emit pollutants or carbon toxins.
 While they are pretty to look at--lit or unlit--they don't give off as much heat as logs from traditional wood-burning pits, nor can you roast hot dogs or cook marshmallows over those lovely amber bits of glass.
 In mild climate regions, glass fire features still provide some warmth.

 Indiana Limestone Pit